Joseph14078/BonziWORLD/README.md

 # BonziWORLD

-This project has been discontinued due to my time being taken up by other responsibilities.
-Thanks for all the laughs and memes along the way.
+This project has been forked because we want a backup of this.

 **This project has been unarchived in order to documnent security issues for those who wish to fork it.
 No commits or pull requests regarding the code will be accepted.
 If you plan to fork this, please keep in mind the possibility of vulnerabilites and try to use an active fork.**